|

 century, being inflicted, at its peak by 27 states.
 Nevada introduced the gas

-lawful option to lethal injection in Washington and New Hampshire where it
+option to lethal injection in

 The first